 Despite the inclusion of the Fugitive Slave Clause in the U.S. Constitution, anti-slavery sentiment remained high in the North throughout the late 1780s and early 1790s, and many petitioned Congress to abolish the practice outright.

-In the event they captured a suspected slave, these hunters had to bring them before a judge and provide evidence proving the person was their property.
-If court officials were satisfied by their proof—which often took the form of a signed affidavit—the owner would be permitted to take custody of the slave and return to their home state.
-The law also imposed a $500 penalty on any person who helped harbor or conceal escaped slaves.
+In the event they captured a suspected runaway, these hunters had to bring them before a judge and provide evidence proving the person was their property.
+If court officials were satisfied by their proof—which often took the form of a signed affidavit—the owner would be permitted to take custody of the enslaved person and return to their home state.
+The law also imposed a $500 penalty on any person who helped harbor or conceal escapees.

 Refusing to be complicit in the institution of slavery, most Northern states intentionally neglected to enforce the law.
 Several even passed so-called “Personal Liberty Laws” that gave accused runaways the right to a jury trial and also protected free blacks, many of whom had been abducted by bounty hunters and sold into slavery.